AntonioSimo/Codam_Core/Libft/README.md

 | `make fclean`| Removes the object files and the `libft.a` static library    |
 | `make re`    | Cleans and recompiles everything from scratch                |
 | `make bonus` | Adds the bonus linked list functions to the library          |

----

-## What I Learned

-Working on this project offered valuable insights into core programming concepts, such as:

-- Manual memory handling and pointer manipulation in C.
-- Recreating the behavior of standard library functions from scratch.
-- Designing reusable code components and building custom libraries.
-- Automating build and cleanup tasks using a `Makefile`-driven workflow.